Rian010/IITBreachers-wiki/about.md

 ---

-Welcome to ctf-wiki and assignments page of [CSE Cybersecurity Club, IIT Bombay](https://www.facebook.com/groups/csec.iitb)
+Welcome to ctf-wiki and assignments page of [Cybersecurity Club, IIT Bombay](https://linktr.ee/csec.iitb)
 <!--more-->
 We are a bunch of cybersecurity enthusiasts who actively play Capture the Flag competitions under team name [IITBreachers](https://ctftime.org/team/81901)
 We want to spread our unconditional love towards cybersecurity through various tutorials, assignemnts, challenges and most importantly by participating in CTFs together.